AdobeDocs/experience-manager-65.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

 * Specify the location(s) of the style sheet(s).
 * Specify the individual styles that can be selected from the Style drop down list.

-For later (re-)configurations, say to add more styles, follow only the instructions to reference a new style sheet and to specify the additional styles.
+For later configurations, say to add more styles, follow only the instructions to reference a new style sheet and to specify the additional styles.

 >[!NOTE]
 >
->Styles can also be defined for [tables or table cells](/help/sites-administering/configure-rich-text-editor-plug-ins.md#tablestyles).
+>You can define Styles for [tables or table cells](/help/sites-administering/configure-rich-text-editor-plug-ins.md#tablestyles).
 These configurations require separate procedures.

 ### Enable the Style drop-down selector list {#styleselectorlist}